MacroPower/kclipper/README.md

 {"resources": [patch(r) for r in _chart]}
 ```

+To read more about how the macropower/kclx Helm plugin compares to other KCL Helm plugins like [kcfoil](https://github.com/cakehappens/kcfoil), see the [Helm plugin comparison](docs/helm_plugin_comparison.md).

+### Helm Package

-For full support with kcl-language-server (for highlighting, completion, and definitions in your editor), you can use the `kclx/helm` wrapper module.
+To gain full support for the Helm plugin with kcl-language-server (for highlighting, completion, and definitions in your editor), you can use the `macropower/kclx/helm` wrapper package.
 This is completely optional, but is a significant quality of life improvement.

 ```sh
 kcl mod add oci://ghcr.io/macropower/kclx/helm
 ```

-Then, you can use the `helm` module to interface with the plugin:
+Then, you can use the `helm` package to interface with the Helm plugin, rather than calling it directly:

 ```py
 import helm